SMS Messages to Increase Voluntary Retirement Contributions in Mexico

 In Mexico, as in many other countries, retirement savings levels are low.
 The situation is worse for informal workers and the unemployed, who cannot rely on employer contributions to help build their nest eggs.
-To investigate ways to increase voluntary retirement contributions in Mexico, Innovations for Poverty Action is collaborating with the Inter-American Development Bank and CONSAR, the government regulator in charge of overseeing the Mexican retirement system, to conduct three waves of rapid-fire randomized evaluations that will measure the impact of text messages on retirement savings behavior.
-Researchers are conducting related research in Colombia on the impact of different messaging strategies on savings contributions to retirement savings.
+To investigate ways to increase voluntary retirement contributions in Mexico, Innovations for Poverty Action collaborated with the Inter-American Development Bank and CONSAR, the government regulator in charge of overseeing the Mexican retirement system, to conduct three waves of rapid-fire randomized evaluations that will measure the impact of text messages on retirement savings behavior.
+Researchers conducted related research in Colombia on the impact of different messaging strategies on savings contributions to retirement savings.
 Preliminary results suggest that the text messages did not increase the number of transactions or savings amounts of account holders.

 While saving for retirement is essential for the future well-being of working age people, saving for the future is difficult and voluntary contribution levels tend to be low across the world.
 Research has shown that barriers to saving are wide-ranging: they include transaction costs (both monetary and non-monetary), a lack of information or knowledge, social constraints, a lack of trust in the financial system, ill-designed regulation, as well as human tendencies that hinder good decision-making (“behavioral biases”).1